donomii/throff/README.md

 calculated on-the-fly, so you don't have to worry wasting memory on the string component.

-Arrays may be converted to LAMBDAs with ->LAMBDA or UNFUNC, and to CODEs with ->CODE.
+Arrays may be converted to LAMBDAs with ->LAMBDA, and to CODEs with ->CODE.
 If you do this, the newly formed function will run in the same namespace that it was defined in.
 You can change the environment it runs in with SETENVIRONMENT.